-It all adds up to make one of our favorite regions to travel through in Europe.
+It all adds up to make it one of our favorite regions to travel through in Europe.
 It’s hard to pick favorites, but here are our favorite Balkan cities to travel to, in no particular order.
 Not sure what the Balkan countries are?
 Read our Balkan travel tips post first.

 Anyone traveling up from Albania will pass through Ulcinj, and it is worth the stop on your Balkan trip.
 Ulcinj is located just past the Albania-Montenegro border but is populated by mostly Albanians.
 Ulcinj has a charming old town overlooking the ocean and has probably some of the prettiest beaches in Montenegro.

 Brasov was another destination that we traveled to on the spur of the moment but ended up getting lost in the uniqueness of Transylvania.
-Brasov is positioned in the Carpathian Mountains making it an excellent winter destination.
+Brasov is positioned in the Carpathian Mountains, making it an excellent winter destination.

 It also has very mild summer temperatures making it a great place to escape some of the bolstering heat in other European cities.
 Winter sports and temperatures aside, Brasov is close to the Bran Castle, or better known as one of “Dracula’s Castles.”

 Albania simply amazed us and is single-handedly one of the best Eastern European cities to visit.
 When we arrived in the capital city, we felt like we had completely departed Europe.
 Tirana feels more like a European Bangkok.
-Tirana is packed with things to do and see good eats, and amazing coffee shops (we are coffee snobs).
+Tirana is packed with things to do and see, good eats, and amazing coffee shops (we are coffee snobs).

 There are three important highlights to note about Tirana.

 - Tirana and Albania pack in some of the most helpful people ever.
 I believe they are happy to see foreigners traveling their country.

 - Tirana is a cheap European capital city, and you can easily live like a king here with a basic budget.